How To Describe Yourself on a Resume + Examples

 How to describe yourself on a resume objective

-“Motivated communications graduate with previous experience as Marketing Intern at Mars, Inc. Skilled at market analysis and research, trade marketing and social media marketing.
+“Motivated communications graduate with previous experience as a marketing intern at Mars, Inc. Skilled at market analysis and research, trade marketing, and social media marketing.
 Eager to offer my communication skills and data analysis in a marketing research assistant position as I continue to develop professionally in a positively challenging environment.”

 PRO TIP